jszap/platform-training-labs-solutions/jetEngine-solution/Readme.md

 `build.sh`

+# To run batch word count Demo:

+`runWordCountBatchJob.sh`

+Does a word count from the books in the resources directory.

-# Streaming Demo
+# Streaming word count Demo:

-`runTextMessageSimulator.sh`
+`runRTMessageInputConsole.sh`

 You can enter any words at the prompt.

 In another terminal window :
-`runWordCountStream.sh`
+`runWordCountStreamJob.sh`

 You should see the words counted on the screen now.

-# To run wordcount:

-`runWordCount.sh`

-Does a word count from the books in the resources directory.